 Officer Edward Petticord and Officer Charles Russell were shot while searching for subjects who had been involved in a drunken fight.

 As the officers stopped two subjects for questioning, one man shot Officer Russell at close range and the other man shot Officer Petticord in the back before they escaped.

-The officers were rushed to City Hospital where Officer Russell died a short time later and Officer Petticord died from the wounds he suffered two days later.
+The officers were rushed to City Hospital where Officer Russell died early the following day and Officer Petticord died from the wounds he suffered two days later.

-The suspect who killed Officer Petticord was apprehended the next day and was later convicted of murder and sentenced to death.
+The 28-year-old suspect who killed Officer Petticord was arrested the next day and was later convicted of murder and sentenced to death.
 On February 8, 1907, he was the last person to be executed by hanging in the state before electrocution became the method.

 Officer Petticord was single and survived by his brother and two sisters.

 • This incident was one of 23 which resulted in the line of duty deaths of two officers.

 The responsibilities of the Indianapolis Police Department (1854–2006) are now under the jurisdiction of the Indianapolis Metropolitan Police Department.